dotnet/AspNetDocs/aspnet/mvc/overview/performance/profile-and-debug-your-aspnet-mvc-app-with-glimpse.md

 <a id="da"></a>
 ## Using Glimpse on Azure

 The Glimpse default security policy only allows Glimpse data to be displayed from local host.
 You can change this security policy so you can view this data on a remote server (such as a web app on Azure).
-For test environments on Azure, add the highlighted mark up to the bottom of the *web.confg* file to enable Glimpse:
+For test environments on Azure, add the highlighted mark up to the bottom of the *web.config* file to enable Glimpse:

 [!code-xml[Main](profile-and-debug-your-aspnet-mvc-app-with-glimpse/samples/sample3.xml?highlight=2-6)]

 With this change alone, any user can see your Glimpse data on a remote site.
-Consider adding the markup above to a publish profile so it's only deployed an applyed when you use that publish profile (for example, your Azure test proifle.)
+Consider adding the markup above to a publish profile so it's only deployed an applied when you use that publish profile (for example, your Azure test profile.)
 To restrict Glimpse data, we will add the `canViewGlimpseData` role and only allow users in this role to view Glimpse data.

 Remove the comments from the *GlimpseSecurityPolicy.cs* file and change the [IsInRole](https://msdn.microsoft.com/library/system.security.principal.iprincipal.isinrole(v=vs.110).aspx) call from `Administrator` to the `canViewGlimpseData` role: